-In Batman: Under the Red Hood, I'm brought before Black Mask, who asks if I can handle killing the Red Hood.
-To show him how stupid it is that he'd ask, I ask for a glass of water.
-I proceed to use it to kill one of Mask's mooks, then I take his gun and shoot the others.
+- In Batman: Under the Red Hood, I'm brought before Black Mask, who asks if I can handle killing the Red Hood.
+To show him how stupid it is that he'd ask, I ask for a glass of water and get one.
+Five seconds later, all of Maskie's goons are dead with a minimum of effort from yours truly.

-In The Dark Knight, the way I mess with Harvey's already fragile psyche with my bedside lecture about "schemers" and how I'm merely an "agent of chaos".
+- In The Dark Knight, the way I mess with Harvey's already fragile psyche with my bedside lecture about "schemers" and how I'm merely an "agent of chaos".
 And then I put a gun in Harvey's hands, and finish my sales pitch with "And you know the thing about chaos?
 It's fair."
 The second Harvey breaks out the scarred two-sided coin, I've already won.
 (Won Heath Ledger an Oscar, that is!
 It was the fourth time someone was nominated for their role as a comic book character, but the first time they won!
 In their faces!)

-Same goes for Batman: The Brave and the Bold's animated incarnation of the comic book; but swap out Mr. Kltpzyxm with the pesky Bat-Mite; have me mold Gotham (instead of the world) into my own likeness, via Apocalypse How Class X-4.
-Sure, they toned down my entire plot down with a few things: setting up Death Traps that are more comedic and less heinous; repeatedly killing only the Bat (mostly offscreen, actually) and then reviving him with a snap of my fingers in a few seconds, for hours instead of days; sparing the little Bat-Munchkin by turning him into a B:TAS Harley incarnation of him and then forcing him to watch me play more games with Batsy with my newfangled powers; turning my dear Harley into a mutesilent film actress instead of a constellation; and attempting to make the Bat-Freak into an insane victim of drooling, mindless foppery instead of blowing up the entire universe — and you get a Moment of Awesome that's pretty much less Nightmare Fuel and more Funny Moment.
+- Same goes for Batman: The Brave and the Bold's animated incarnation of the comic book; but swap out Mr. Kltpzyxm with that second-stringer Bat-Mite; have me mold the entire universe into my own likeness, via Apocalypse How Class X-4.
+Sure, they toned down my entire plot: setting up Death Traps that are more comedic and less heinous; repeatedly killing only the Bat (mostly offscreen, actually) and then reviving him with a snap of my fingers in a few seconds, for hours instead of days; sparing the little Bat-Munchkin by turning him into a B:TAS Harley suit and then forcing him to watch me play more games with Batsy with my shiny new powers; turning my dear Harley into a mute silent film actress instead of a constellation; and attempting to make the Bat-Freak (instead of Blue Boy) into an insane victim of drooling, mindless foppery — and you get a Moment of Awesome that's pretty much less Nightmare Fuel and more Funny Moment.
 What a show!